open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - `SHA256("name")`

 **Note:** According to the National Institute of Standards and Technology (NIST), SHA256 is no longer a recommended hash function.
 It should be avoided except when required for compatibility.
 New uses should prefer FNV whenever possible.

+### Sort

+`Sort(target, Optional[order])`

+The `Sort` Converter sorts the `target` array in ascending or descending order.

+`target` is a `pcommon.Slice` type field. `order` is a string that must be one of `asc` or `desc`.
+The default `order` is `asc`.

+If elements in `target` are

+- Integers: Returns a sorted array of integers.
+- Doubles: Returns a sorted array of doubles.
+- Integers and doubles: Converts to doubles and returns a sorted array of doubles.
+- Strings: Returns a sorted array of strings.
+- Booleans: Converts to strings and returns a sorted array of strings.
+- Integers, doubles, booleans, and strings: Converts to strings and returns a sorted array of strings.
+- Other types: Returns the `target` unchanged.

+Examples:

+- `Sort(attributes["device.tags"])`

+- `Sort(attributes["device.tags"], "desc")`

 ### SpanID